xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

 ---
 layout: post
-title: Developing xeogl Apps for zSpace VR/AR Systems
+title: Creating xeogl Demos for zSpace VR/AR
-description: Snagged a zSpace 300 to write some xeogl demos for it
+description: zSpace is a technology firm based in Sunnyvale, California that creates mixed reality systems that combine elements of virtual and augmented reality in a specially-built computer system. in 2017, zSpace loaned me one of their zSpace 300 systems so that I could write some WebGL-based demo applications using xeogl.
+This is a brief case study of how that went.
+Xthumbnail: clientLogos/zspaceLogo.jpg
+thumbnail: xeogl/zspace/zSpaceDevice.jpg
 modified: 2017-19-03
-category: articles
+category: portfolio
-comments: true
+comments: false
 tags: [xeogl, webgl, zspace, mixedreality, 3D]
 ---